 Hornbills are perhaps the most regal birds found in Asia and Africa’s tropical forests, where they play a vital role by spreading seeds.
-A Thai microbiologist is popularly known the “Great Mother of Hornbills” for her ingenious strategies to save them and their habitats.
+A Thai microbiologist is popularly known as the “Great Mother of the Hornbills” for her ingenious strategies to save them and their habitats.

 Gifted with wide wingspans and distinctive large beaks, and feathered in striking colours, hornbills are disappearing from their habitats in Thailand – one species may be almost extinct, five are endangered, four are near-threatened and three are vulnerable – because of human activity.

 We all need to learn how to be human beings in tune with the nature that protects and supports us.